 Natural gas price statistics

-This article highlights the development of natural gas prices both for industrial and household consumers within the European Union (EU); it also includes price data from Liechtenstein, the former Yugoslav Republic of Macedonia, Serbia, Turkey, Bosnia and Herzegovina, Moldova and, for the first time, Ukraine.
+This article highlights the development of natural gas prices for household and non-household consumers within the European Union (EU); it also includes price data from the United Kingdom; Serbia, Turkey; Bosnia and Herzegovina; Moldova and Georgia.

 Natural gas prices for household consumers

-For household consumers (defined for the purpose of this article as medium-sized consumers with an annual consumption within the range of 20 Gigajoules (GJ) < consumption < 200 GJ), natural gas prices during the second half of 2016 were highest among the EU Member States in Sweden, Spain, Italy, Portugal and the Netherlands (see Figure 1).
-The lowest natural gas prices were in Bulgaria, Romania and Estonia.
-The price of natural gas for households in Sweden (EUR 0.114 per kWh) was more than three times the price that was charged in Bulgaria (EUR 0.031 per kWh).
+For household consumers (defined for the purpose of this article as medium-sized consumers with an annual consumption between 20 Gigajoules (GJ) and 200 GJ), natural gas prices in the second half of 2019 were highest among the EU Member States in Sweden, Spain and the Netherlands (see Figure 1), and lowest in Romania, Hungary and Latvia.
+The price of natural gas for households in Sweden (EUR 0.1167 per kWh) was more than three and a half times the price charged in Romania (EUR 0.0332 per kWh).

-The average price in the EU-28 — a weighted average using the most recent (2015) data for the quantity of consumption by households — was EUR 0.064 per kWh.
+The average price in the EU-27 — a weighted average using the most recent (2018) data for natural gas consumption by household consumers — was EUR 0.0720 per kWh.

-The proportion of taxes and levies in the overall natural gas retail price for household consumers is shown in Figure 4.
-The relative amount of tax contribution in the second half of 2016 was smallest in the United Kingdom (7.0 %) where a relatively low VAT rate was applied to the basic price.
-The highest taxes were charged in Denmark where 58.3 % of the final price was made up of taxes and levies, with this share also exceeding half in the Netherlands (50.7 %).
+The proportion of taxes and levies in the overall natural gas retail price for household consumers is shown in Figure 3.
+The relative tax contribution in the second half of 2019 was smallest in Greece (7.8 %) where a low VAT rate is applied to the basic price.
+The highest taxes were charged in Denmark where 60.2 % of the final price was made up of taxes and levies, with this share also exceeding half of the price in the Netherlands (54.0 %).
+The VAT in the EU-27 represents 16.4 % of the total price.
+It ranges from 5.5 % in Greece to 21.3 % in Hungary

-The proportion of taxes and levies that cannot be recovered by industrial consumers in the overall natural gas price is presented in Figure 8.
-For industrial consumers, the relative amount of tax contribution in the second half of 2016 was lowest in Lithuania where no energy or other taxes were applied.
-The highest shares of taxes were registered in Finland (35.7%), Romania (31.7%) and Denmark (30.6 %).
+The proportion of taxes and levies that cannot be recovered by non-household consumers in the overall natural gas price is presented in Figure 7.
+For non-household consumers, the share of taxes in the first half of 2019 was lowest in Luxembourg (0.7 %), Romania and Portugal (both at 2.2 %).
+The highest shares of taxes were registered in Finland (33.5 %), Denmark (31.5 %) and the Netherlands (25.0 %).

 Defining household consumers

-Throughout this article, references to household consumers relate to the medium standard household consumption band with an annual consumption of natural gas (only piped gas is considered) between 5 600 kWh and 56 000 kWh (20 Gigajoule (GJ) and 200 GJ).
+Throughout this article, references to household consumers relate to the medium standard household consumption band with an annual consumption of natural gas (only piped gas is considered) between 5 555 kWh and 55 555 kWh (20 Gigajoule (GJ) and 200 GJ).
 All figures are consumer retail prices and include taxes, levies and VAT.
-Finland, Cyprus and Malta do not report natural gas prices for household consumers.
+Cyprus, Malta and Finland do not consume natural gas in the household sector.

-Gas tariffs or price schemes vary from one supplier to another.
-They may result from negotiated contracts, especially for large industrial consumers.
-For smaller consumers, they are generally set according to the amount of gas consumed along with a number of other characteristics; most tariffs also include some form of fixed charge.
+Natural gas tariffs or price schemes vary from one supplier to another.
+They may result from negotiated contracts, especially for large non-household consumers.
+For smaller consumers, they are generally set according to a number of characteristics including the amount of natural gas consumed.
+Most tariffs also include some form of fixed charge.
 There is, therefore, no single price for natural gas.
-In order to compare prices over time and between EU Member States, this article shows information for consumption bands for household consumers and for industrial consumers.
-There are in total three different types of households for which natural gas prices are collected following different annual consumption bands.
-Across industrial consumers, natural gas prices are collected for a total of six different types of users.
+In order to compare prices over time and between EU Member States, this article shows information for consumption bands for household consumers and for non-household consumers.
+Natural gas prices for households consumers are divided into three annual consumption bands and, for non-household consumers, into six different consumption bands.

-The prices collected cover average prices over a period of six months (a half year or semester) from January to June (first half or semester 1) and from July to December (second half or semester 2) of each year.
-Prices include the basic price of gas, transmission and distribution charges, meter rental, and other services.
-The unit for gas prices is that of euro per kilowatt hour (EUR per kWh).
+The prices collected cover average prices over a period of six months (a half-year or semester) from January to June (first semester) and from July to December (second semester) of each year.
+Prices include the basic price of natural gas, transmission and distribution charges, meter rental, and other services.
+Natural gas prices for household consumers presented in this article include taxes, levies, non-tax levies, fees and value added tax (VAT) as this generally reflects the total price paid by household consumers.
+As non-household consumers are usually able to recover VAT and some other taxes, prices for non-households consumers are shown without VAT and other recoverable taxes/levies/fees.
+The unit for natural gas prices is that of euro per kilowatt-hour (EUR per kWh).

-The price and reliability of energy supplies, are key elements in a country’s energy supply strategy.
-Gas prices are of particular importance for international competitiveness, as gas might represent a significant proportion of total energy costs for industrial and service-providing businesses.
-In contrast to the price of other fossil fuels, which are usually traded on global markets with relatively uniform prices, there is a wider range of prices within the EU Member States for natural gas.
+The price and reliability of energy supplies are key elements in a country’s energy supply strategy.
+Natural gas prices are of particular importance for international competitiveness, as natural gas might represent a significant proportion of total energy costs for industrial and service-providing businesses.
+Contrary to the price of fossil fuels, which are usually traded on global markets with relatively uniform prices, electricity prices vary widely among EU Member States.

-These issues were touched upon in a Communication from the European Commission Facing the challenge of higher oil prices (COM(2008) 384), which called on the EU to become more efficient in its use of energy, and less dependent on fossil fuels — in particular, by following the approach laid out in the climate change and renewable energy package.
+In 2008, the European Commission Facing the challenge of higher oil prices (COM(2008) 384), called on the EU to become more efficient in its use of energy, and less dependent on fossil fuels — in particular, by following the approach laid out in the climate change and renewable energy package.

 - Energy (t_nrg), see